 Where do I do my research?

 1. World Wide Web – obviously the internet.
-European travel now offers the opportunity to use your mobile phone data allowance without additional cost if you are British.
+European travel now offers the opportunity to use your domestic mobile phone data allowance without additional cost if you are British.
 However I have spent an embarrassing amount of time in McDonalds using their wi-fi all around the world!
-Buying a SIM to insert in your phone is a common solution; they seem to be very good value for money.
+Buying a SIM to insert in your phone is a common solution; they seem to be very good value for money and this is my preferred solution outside of Europe.

 3. Accommodation – despite this talk of intense research then I leave a number of things unresolved until I am out on the road.
 An example is lodgings.
-At this point I may book ahead using www.Booking.com and check out the rating of the lodging by, say, www.tripadviser.com.
-There are lots of sites and Apps for identifying campsites and hostels.
+On these pages I talk about camping but I’ve stayed in many hotels and hostels.
+When I do this I may book ahead using www.Booking.com and check out the rating of the lodging by checking, say, www.tripadviser.com.
+There are increasingly lots of sites and Apps for identifying campsites and hostels.
+I usually load a couple of these prior to any trip.

 Not everyone wants to camp!
 I started camping when I was away on long trips: I couldn’t afford seven weeks in a hotel!
 I got to love it.
 However, for me it is a warm weather activity and it is no fun in the cold.
 I read about hardy souls unwrapping their bivouacs whilst repelling polar bears… not for Tony.
 I’ve listed some considerations that should help: